 PX to EM Converter

-Utilize this free online px to em converter tool to convert any px value to the em CSS unit equivalent value.
-In CSS, em is a unit of measurement that represents the font-size of the parent element.
+Use this free online px to em converter tool to convert any px value to the equivalent EM CSS unit value.
+EM is a scalable unit of measurement that is relative to the parent element font-size.
 Em is commonly used in specific instances due to its superior scalability when compared to pixels to help ensure consistency of sizing and spacing throughout UI designs.

 1em equals the font-size of the parent element.
 By default, most browsers use a font-size value of 16px.
 So, an element with the value 1em will equal 16px.
 However, if you decide to change the font-size of the parent HTML element from 16px, you can simply input your desired parent element font-size to accurately convert from px to em with this instantaneously bidirectional converter.